Here’s a confession for you: even though I love them, I used to be too lazy to eat sunflower seeds. Unshelled ones, anyway.

 You’re ready to roast.
 Spread the kernels in a single layer on an ungreased cookie sheet.

 Or, if you prefer, roast them in a skillet over medium heat for 5-7 minutes, or until they begin to turn brown and smell absolutely amazing.
+Be sure to toss them frequently, to avoid scorching.

 Quick and Easy Sunflower Butter